neomatrix369/awesome-ai-ml-dl/examples/JuPyteR/Docker-container-instructions.md

 * Running in Debug mode *
 *************************

-root@a659f75885b0:/jupyter-notebooks#
+root@a659f75885b0:/home/jupyter#
 ```

-The `jupyter-notebook` instance will need to be started manually.
+The `/home/jupyter` instance will need to be started manually.